76ers handle Hawks, reach .500 after third straight win

 Philadelphia, sparked by its bench, rallied to forge a 93-93 tie by the end of the quarter.
 Simmons scored eight points in the late flurry and backup guard T.J.
 McConnell knotted it on a layup with 1.5 seconds left.

-NOTES: Earlier in the day, Sixers C Jahlil Okafor told reporters that he would welcome a trade or buyout after the team declined Tuesday to pick up his fourth-year option.
+NOTES: Three Philadelphia reserves cracked double figures: Jerryd Bayless (14), Amir Johnson (12) and T.J.
+McConnell (12). ...
+Luke Babbitt scored 16 points off the Atlanta bench. ...
+Earlier in the day, Sixers C Jahlil Okafor told reporters that he would welcome a trade or buyout after the team declined Tuesday to pick up his fourth-year option.
 “The frustration that Jahlil has, I get,” coach Brett Brown said.
 “I understand that.
 I don’t begrudge him at all. ...
 He’s a good person, he is a talent, and I‘m going to continue to coach him until somebody tells me I‘m not.” ...
 Philadelphia continues to be without G Markelle Fultz, the top overall pick in this year’s draft.
 He missed his fourth straight game with a shoulder injury, and the team announced Sunday he would be out indefinitely. ...
 The Hawks were again without F Ersan Ilyasova (knee), F DeAndre’ Bembry (broken wrist) and C Miles Plumlee (strained quadriceps).